Jump to: Our History

-In 2000, the TopSail Program had continued to demonstrate success, the organization began construction on two 110-foot brigantines, which were designed and built specifically to address the educational needs of the program.
+As the TopSail Youth Program continued to demonstrate success, the organization began construction on two 110-foot brigantines, which were designed and built specifically to address the educational needs of the program.
 The twin educational sailing vessels, Irving Johnson and Exy Johnson, are traditionally rigged wooden replicas of the merchant ships from the Age of Exploration and the Age of Sail.
 Each brigantine has a capacity to hold 45 youth participants and educators, and they are named after experiential learning pioneers who sailed around the world seven times with young crews in the 1930s and 1950s.
-At their launch in 2002, with namesake Exy Johnson and her family in attendance, Los Angeles’ Mayor James Hahn and the City Council proclaimed these state-of-the-art tall ships and their youth crews “The Official Tall Ships and Maritime Ambassadors of the City of Los Angeles”.
+At their launch in 2002, with namesake Exy Johnson and her family in attendance, Los Angeles’ Mayor James Hahn and the City Council proclaimed these state-of-the-art tall ships and their youth crew as “The Official Tall Ships and Maritime Ambassadors of the City of Los Angeles.”

-In the 23 years since the Los Angeles Maritime Institute was founded, more than 110,000 young people from throughout Southern California have had the opportunity to directly benefit from participation in hands-on learning experiences through the TopSail Youth Program.
+In the 30+ years since the Los Angeles Maritime Institute was founded, more than 130,000 young people have had the opportunity to directly benefit from participation in hands-on learning experiences through the TopSail Youth Program.
 Both LAMI and the TopSail Youth Program have also grown and evolved to better address the needs of youth in our communities with expanded program offerings that include Sea Scouts Ship 1992, summer camps, bilingual sails, public sails and more.